-Rivoire is living in a retirement home in Lyon, France, where he met with APTN News for an interview.
+Rivoire is living in a retirement home in Lyon, France, where he met with APTN News for an interview in June 2022.
 He said the Oblates are paying for his care.

 “What can they do?
 Prevent them from practising as a priest, that’s all they can do,” Rivoire said.

-Fr.
-Ken Thorson, who speaks for the Oblates in Canada, agreed Rivoire would no longer practice as a priest.
+Rev. Ken Thorson, who speaks for OMI Lacombe in Canada, agreed Rivoire would no longer practice as a priest.

-“As the new charge against Johannes Rivoire is a credible allegation of abuse….no Oblate who has been credibly accused will ever be engaged in active ministry, including Rivoire,” he told APTN in a separate email.
+“As the new charge against Johannes Rivoire is a credible allegation of abuse … no Oblate who has been credibly accused will ever be engaged in active ministry, including Rivoire,” Thorson told APTN in a separate email.

 Under church or Canon Law, Thorson said an investigation “may be opened by Rivoire’s provincial superior in Lyon.”

 But “the Canadian justice system’s investigation and proceedings”, which include a request that France extradite Rivoire to Canada, would “run their course” first, he added.